Henri Masson, "Sous Zero, Perkins, QC"

 12" x 16"

 Henri Leopold Masson was born in 1907, in Spy, close to Namur in Belgium.
 He showed an early interest in art and immigrated to Ottawa in 1921 with his mother.
 In 1923, aged 16, he apprenticed in a metal engraving shop and by 1932 became a master engraver.
 He attended classes at the Ottawa Art Association and discovered the Group of Seven at the National Gallery of Canada, and their work inspired him to develop his own colorful style.
-His subjects included landscapes, still life and interior scenes, figurative work and townscapes.
+His subjects include landscape, still life, interior scenes, figurative work and townscapes.

 He traveled and exhibited extensively in the last half of his life, visiting Belgium, Paris, Italy, and Russia.
 He died in 1996.
 Masson is represented in collections of the National Gallery of Canada, Ottawa, the Art Gallery of Ontario, the Winnipeg Art Gallery and the Vancouver Art Gallery, among many public and private collections.